 Running water through a carbon filter can alter the taste, smell, and color of the water.
 They can be used in appliances that connect to your kitchen faucet, refrigerator water dispenser, or self-serve water pitchers.

 Carbon filters can be purchased in a variety of qualities, with the low end removing less of the chemicals you’d like to see gone, and the high end removing more toxins from your water.

 What is Reverse Osmosis Filtration?

 On the other hand, reverse osmosis uses a membrane to separate these unwanted particles from your drinking water.
 The semi-permeable membrane lets water molecules through, but not sediment particles that come along with it.

 While reverse osmosis offers a more refined approach to water purification, it needs extra help to clear everything from your drinking water.
 Many reverse osmosis processes include multiple steps, some have a carbon filter stage which post-filters the water to clarify it further, ensuring taste and smell are clean.

 How do You Choose?

-If you live in Bucks County, PA you want to be sure you’re choosing a water quality system that keeps your drinking water clean and safe.
+If you live in Bucks County, PA and Surrounding Areas you want to be sure you’re choosing a water quality system that keeps your drinking water clean and safe.

 While reverse osmosis filtration requires more steps to reach the same outcome, it delivers a better-quality product.